-Donations may also made through PayPal using the link below.
+Donations may also be made through PayPal using the link below.

 American Legion Post 690 is a 501(c)(19) designated organization under the Internal Revenue Code and your pledge payments may be deductible from personal income taxes to the maximum amount permitted by law.

-Currently, we are collecting donations for National Poppy Day.
-Please click below
+Currently, we are collecting donations through Go Fund Me and PayPal.
+Please click below and contribute.

 First Vice Commander Paul Clausell accepts a donation from the Palatine Rotary Club.